cudoventures/cudos-builders/readme.md

 <code>Build/Destroy/Start ORCHESTRATOR CLIENT TESTNET PRIVATE RELEASE in docker</code>.
 Container for orchestrator in release mode.
 It depends on **orchestrator.testnet.private01.env** and the corresponding **.arg** file.

 <code>Build/Destroy/Start CONTRACT DEPLOYER in docker</code>.
-Container that acts like a scripts.
+Container that acts like a script.
 It starts and deploys the gravity smart contract.
 It depends on **gravity-contract-deployer.env** and the corresponding **.arg** file.

 <code>Build/Destroy ETHEREUM LIGHT NODE in docker</code>.
-Container for ethereum light node.
+Container for Ethereum light node.

 <code>Build/Destroy ETHEREUM FULL NODE in docker</code>.
-Container for ethereum full node. <em>It could take more than 12h to sync the network</em>.
+Container for Ethereum full node. <em>It could take more than 12h to sync the network</em>.

 <code>Build/Destroy/Start GRAVITY BRIDGE UI DEV in docker</code>.
-Container for Gravity bridge ui.
+Container for Gravity bridge UI.
 It depends on **gravity-bridge-ui.dev.env** and the corresponding **.arg** file.
-In this mode, a volume in mounted from host inside docker so that any change in host's files results in re-building of the gravity bridge ui.
+In this mode, a volume in mounted from host inside docker so that any change in host's files results in re-building of the Gravity bridge UI.

 <code>Build/Destroy/Start GRAVITY BRIDGE UI TESTNET PRIVATE</code>.
-Container for Gravity bridge ui.
+Container for Gravity bridge UI.
 It depends on **gravity-bridge-ui.testnet.private.env** and the corresponding **.arg** file.

 ## Create validator

 The initial validator (root-validator) is created automatically when the chain starts.
-All other validators must be create explicitly.
+All other validators must be created explicitly.
 To create a validator you need access to <code>cudos-noded</code>.
 The usual way to access it is to open a bash terminal inside the docker container where you would like to create the validator.

 Prepare the following before the actual creation:

 1. Account with at least 1 CUDOS. <em>Its name in the example below is validator</em>.
 2. $STATE env variable.
-It holds amount of tokens tht you are willing to stake.
+It holds amount of tokens that you are willing to stake.
 You must stake at least 1 CUDOS in order to activete your validator.
 For example: <code>export STAKE="2000000000000000000acudos"</code>
 3. $CHAIN_ID env variable.
 The ID of the chain, which was specified during chain initialization.
 You can refer to **root-node's env file** to see the exact name that you set.
 4. Check if you have $MONIKER env variable.
 It should be available.
 If not, check the **.env** file of the node.